2024 Syrian opposition offensives: Offensive

 On 27 November 2024, HTS announced that it had launched an offensive dubbed "Deterrence of Aggression" toward pro-government forces in western Aleppo Governorate.
 The offensive was a response to recent artillery shelling by the Syrian government of Bashar al-Assad against rebel-held Idlib, which killed at least 30 civilians.

+On 6 December, in a face-to-face interview with CNN, Abu Muhammad al-Julani declared that the offensive's goal was to remove Assad from power.
+Using his birth name, Ahmed al-Sharaa, he explicitly pledged to protect minority groups and outlined plans for establishing a government grounded in institutions and a "council chosen by the people".
+He also expressed his intention to facilitate the return of Syrian refugees to their homes.